WHAT TO EXPECT FROM YOUR FIRST YOGA CLASS

 6. Communicating During Class

-If you need to communicate with the teacher, do so before (not during) class.
+If you need to communicate with the teacher, try to do so before or after class.
 It’s common practice to tell your teacher before you begin if you have any injuries or are pregnant so he/she can provide you with proper modifications and guidance.

 It’s also a good idea to let them know you’re a beginner!
 But once class starts, the proper etiquette is to remain quiet and attentive.
 If you’re in a situation where you feel confused or in danger, simply raise your hand or wave the teacher over so he/she can come to you.